-I originally sent this last night then again this morning - but it seems to have disappeared into the ether world - so ignore if it shows up three times- but maybe the third time is the charm.
-Go yahoo - try spending some money on your group email servers -dumkopfs!
+I originally sent this Monday night then again Tuesday morning - then again Tuesday night but it seems to have disappeared into the ether world - so ignore if it shows up four times- but maybe the fourth time is the charm.
+Go old yahoo - try spending some money on your group email servers -dumkopfs!

 This article makes valid points about the impact of the Hillary 1984 video.
 Last week, Obama's views were up a substantial 1,800 per cent and Clinton's up 64 per cent.

 TV - radio - newspaper - brochure mailings etc etc etc for campaigning are no longer the do all be all - especially with their multi-million dollar cost factors.
 A candidate with a video camera and a good video editing software can get themselves before potential voters by simply pointing them to the posted YouTube video or Google video or whatever.
 With regular updatings as well.